- Mon-Thu • 9a-9p

 - Sun • Closed

 Browse the YA section, read, study, and hang out in this space designed just for Teens.
 Enjoy a de-stress sesh in this space designed for studying, researching, and chilling.

 After perusing the shelves, retreat to this peaceful space where you can browse newspapers and magazines and enjoy comfy furniture.

-The community of Greer arose out of Greer's Station, a stop on the railroad running north to Richmond, Virginia.
-It reached town status in 1876 when the people of Pleasant Grove (along with some of their buildings) arrived from a couple of miles away to be nearer to the railroad.
-It served as a trading post for the surrounding agricultural land where first cotton and later peaches were grown.
-The proximity of the cotton fields and the railroad brought in textiles which became the principal industry for decades.
+The community of Greer arose out of Greer Station, a stop on the railroad running north to Richmond, Virginia.
+The area reached town status in 1876 when the people of Pleasant Grove (along with some of their buildings) arrived from a couple of miles away to be nearer to the railroad.
+Greer served as a trading post for the surrounding agricultural land where first cotton, and later peaches, were grown.
+The proximity of the cotton fields and the railroad attracted textile manufacturing which became the principal industry for decades.
 Today BMW and the industries associated with it have become the major employers of the people here.

 Founded in the fall of 1925, the Greer Library was the first Library branch in the county.
 In 1938, it also became the first to erect its own building, the Davenport Memorial Library on School Street.
 Its downstairs meeting room provided a place for local clubs to meet, including the USO during World War II.
 This room later became the branch children's room as the collections and activities grew.
-The branch Libraries were rebuilt in the 1990s and on September 10, 1995, it became the first new branch completed and moved to its present location.
+The Library's branches were rebuilt in the 1990s and on September 10, 1995, Greer became the first new branch when it was completed and moved to its present location.